Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Literature Review

-Another school of thought takes wind speed forecast and historical wind condition as covariates (or inputs) to estimate the probabilistic characteristics of wind power.
-Based on neural networks, Sideratos and Hatziargyriou \cite{Sideratos2012} estimate quantiles of future wind power, whereas prediction intervals of wind power generation are constructed in \cite{WXP2014}.
-In these studies, the whole predictive wind speed density is not used as input.
-Rather, point wind speed forecasts and/or historical wind speeds and power are typically included as covariates in the model.
-Therefore, prediction uncertainties of wind speeds are not fully considered in these studies.
+The second approach is to take wind speed forecast and historical wind condition as covariates (or inputs) to estimate probabilistic characteristics of wind power.
+Based on Neural Networks (NNs), Sideratos and Hatziargyriou \cite{Sideratos2012} estimate quantiles of future wind power, whereas prediction intervals of wind power generation are constructed in \cite{WXP2014}.
+In~\cite{Nielsen2006}, a linear quantile regression with spline bases is employed to estimate quantiles of the forecast errors.
+In many of these studies, the predictive wind speed density is not used as input, but the point wind speed forecast and/or past observations are treated as covariates.
+Therefore, the prediction uncertainties of wind speed are not fully captured.

+Studies in \cite{zarate2013continuous,zarate2016construction} employ Brownian Motion to describe the volatility of the wind speed, where the dynamics of the wind speed are represented as stochastic differential equations (SDEs).
+Recently, Loukatou et al. \cite{loukatou2018stochastic} describe the continuous-time wind speed with the Ornstein-Uhlenbeck GBM model to simulate the wind power trajectory using a deterministic power curve.
+These studies do not take the uncertainties in the wind-to-power conversion process into consideration and are therefore limited.

-This study fills the knowledge gaps in the literature by collectively accounting for the uncertainties arising in both wind speed prediction and stochastic power conversion process.
-The proposed method generates predictive density of wind power in {a closed form} so that diverse information can be extracted for probabilistic prediction of wind power generation.
+In this research, we fill the gap in the literature by collectively accounting for the uncertainties arising in both wind speed prediction and stochastic power conversion process.
+The proposed method generates predictive density of wind power in a closed-form so that rich information can be extracted for probabilistic prediction of wind power generation.